TerminologyHub/termhub-in-5-minutes/README.md

 This is an easy-to-use tutorial for accessing TermHub APIs through api.terminologyhub.com.
-[TermHub](https://www.terminologyhub.com) is a cloud healthcare terminology server offering access to a large library of code systems, value sets, and concept mappings along with standard developer-friendly mechansims for interacting with that content (such as FHIR terminology services).
+[TermHub](https://www.terminologyhub.com) is a cloud healthcare terminology server offering access to a large library of code systems, value sets, and concept mappings along with standard developer-friendly mechansims for interacting with that content (such as FHIR® terminology services).

 [Tutorial Training Video](https://youtu.be/Vto42DIMw2U)